 - on the day of your entry into Finland if you have been granted a continuous residence permit on the basis of refugee status or subsidiary protection.

 2. The requirements for granting a continuous residence permit still exist

-To get permanent residence permit, you need to fulfil the same requirements that you had for the previous A-permit.
-To put simple, if your previous A-permit was granted based on working in Finland, you need to have work still when applying for the permanent residency.
+To get a permanent residence permit, you need to fulfill the same requirements that you had for the previous A-permit.
+To put it simply, if your previous A-permit was granted based on working in Finland, you need to have work still when applying for permanent residency.
 However, The grounds of your A-permit can change during the 4 years’ time.
 For example, if you get married, the grounds of your residence permit can change from work to family ties, but the permit is still regarded as continuous.

-You will also need to fulfil the same income requirements as before to be eligible for permanent residency.
+You will also need to fulfill the same income requirements as before to be eligible for permanent residency.

 3. You haven’t committed serious crimes